Ningreka/EV-Eye/README.md

 ## **Running the benchmark**

+IoU and F1 score.

+PE of frame-based pupil segmentation.

+PE of event-based pupil tracking.

+Difference of direction (DoD) in gaze tracking.

 our code include deeplearning writen by python to train and evaluate a unet to predict the mask for pupil and the frame-event tracking writen by

 ### Python